hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 }
 ```

-The `count` property on the `Collection` protocol returns `Int`, so the type of the expression `(t.count...)` is notionally `(Int...)`, with a hidden count type that ascribes the length of the resulting tuple to `T`.
-When a pack expansion type is constructed, the count type is chosen to be one of the pack type parameters referenced from the pattern type.
-Count types are substituted using the same rules as parent types.
-A pack expansion type with a concrete pattern type (one that does not reference any type parameter packs) can be formed, but it cannot be written in source.
+The `count` property on the `Collection` protocol returns `Int`, so the type of the expression `(t.count...)` is written as the one-element tuple type `(Int...)` whose element is the pack expansion type `Int...`.
+While the pattern type `Int` does not capture any type parameter packs, the pack expansion type must still capture `T` to represent the fact that after expansion, the resulting tuple type has the same length as `T`.
+This kind of pack expansion type can arise during type inference, but it cannot be written in source.

 ### Type matching

-Recall that substitutions for a reference to a generic function or subscript are derived from the types of call argument expressions together with the contextual return type of the call, and are not explicitly written in source.
+Recall that the substitutions for a reference to a generic function are derived from the types of call argument expressions together with the contextual return type of the call, and are not explicitly written in source.
 This necessitates introducing new rules for _matching_ types containing pack expansions.

 There are two separate rules: